 From then on, whenever I noticed her piping up, putting me down, making me anxious, inflaming my depression, fanning my fatigue, I practiced doing this.

-It didn't happen every time, and for a long time I'd come in halfway through her rants about how I didn't do this and I should've done that, but each time I felt a little stronger, a little more powerful.
+It didn't happen every time, and for a long time I'd come in halfway through her rants about how I didn't do this and I should've done that and realize she'd been running the show, but each time I felt a little stronger, a little more powerful.

 Then one day, another voice piped in and said something surprising...